- Adding payments

 - Click on "Offset"

-- At "Administration" choose which administration you want to offset
+- Select at "Administration" which administration you want to offset

 - This is usually your company's main administration